Pop Culture Madness!

 After the release of the 1996 film Scream, which involved an anonymous killer calling and murdering his victims, Caller ID usage tripled in the United States.

-During a blizzard in Allentown PA, the Orlando Magic, Marilyn Manson, and the cast of Sesame Street Live were all stranded in a hotel together
+During a blizzard in Allentown, PA, the Orlando Magic, Marilyn Manson, and the cast of Sesame Street Live were all stranded in a hotel together

 Muhammad Ali threw his 1960 Olympic Gold Medal into the Ohio River, following being refused service at a "whites-only" restaurant.
 He would be awarded with an honorary medal in 1996.

-The Dana Carvey Show, which aired just 7 episodes, had a writing team that included Louis C.K., Stephen Colbert, Steve Carell, Bob Odenkirk, Charlie Kaufman, Robert Smigel, Dino Stamatopoulous and others.
+The Dana Carvey Show, which aired just 7 episodes, had a writing team that included Louis C.K., Stephen Colbert, Steve Carell, Bob Odenkirk, Charlie Kaufman, Robert Smigel, Dino Stamatopoulous, and others.

 Oprah started her famous book club.

-Top Gun was the lowest priced VHS ever for a major movie when it was released ($27 when others were $30 to $100) because it had a Diet Pepsi commercial before the movie.
+Top Gun was the lowest-priced VHS ever for a major movie when it was released ($27 when others were $30 to $100) because it had a Diet Pepsi commercial before the movie.

 In 1996, Travelocity opened online.
 Early on, it was primarily travel agents who booked flights on American Airlines.

-Actor Hero: Mark Harmon rescued two teenage boys from a car accident that occurred outside his home.
+Actor Hero: Mark Harmon rescued two teenage boys from a car accident outside his home.
 He used a sledgehammer from his garage to break a window and pull the two out of the burning car.

 Cost of a Superbowl ad in 1996: $1,085,000

-The distinctive sound of the Martians speech in Mars Attacks was made by reversing the sound of a duck's quack. #ackack
+The distinctive sound of the Martian’s speech in Mars Attacks was made by reversing the sound of a duck’s quack. #ackack

 RIP, Scandals, Sad and Odd News

-In 1996 as a hoax, Taco Bell printed in six major American newspapers that it had bought The Liberty Bell and was renaming it The Taco Liberty Bell.
+In 1996, as a hoax, Taco Bell printed in six major American newspapers that it had bought The Liberty Bell and was renaming it The Taco Liberty Bell.

 Jackie Stern was arrested for wearing a Medal of Honor he did not earn, a judge forced him to write an apology letter to all living Medal of Honor recipients as punishment.
 There were 171 recipients he wrote letters to.